 - Diagnosing pathological diseases that are not evident on a traditional X-ray.

 - The condition of your jaw in the case of temporomandibular jaw disorder (TMD).

 Getting Your Scan

 Before you get your scan, you will first need to make a few preparations.
 You will need to remove any jewelry that you are wearing, including earrings, necklaces, as well as any facial piercings you may have.
 You will be required to remove glasses and hearing aids, along with any metal hair clips, pins, or ties with metal.

 After you sit down for your scan, the process is actually quite simple.
 We will instruct you to place your chin on the rest, and we will then make any necessary adjustments.
 From the time the scan begins and when it ends, it takes less than a minute, but you must remain completely still.
-The cone beam circles completely around your head, taking a series of images.
-Just seconds after the scan is complete, the images that were taken form one 3-dimentional image that appears right on our computer monitor.
+The cone beams circles completely around your head, taking a series of images.
+Just seconds after the scan is complete, the images that were taken from one 3-dimensional image that appears right on our computer monitor.

 Benefits of I-CAT Imaging